 In typical TOM BIHN fashion, the materials are high quality.
 The main fabric is ballistic nylon, and there’s a TPU window on the interior so you can see your cards.
 We’ve got multiple slots to work with when placing our gear inside, but there isn’t much room, as the name implies.
 There are two on the inside and one on the exterior, which is helpful for quick access items so you don’t hold up the line at the coffee shop.

-- You have to fold your bills for them to fit
+- Bills have to be folded to fit inside

 Best for: Frugal Travelers